 Policy that Strengthens Social Enterprise

-REDF’s policy work is driven by two key objectives:
+REDF’s policy and systems change work is driven by two key objectives:

-2. Promote Employee Economic Stability: Increasing access to financial stability and sustainability with tools and incentives for adults and transition age youth (18-24) re-entering or entering the world of work who have been homelessness, convicted of a crime, and/or struggling with mental health and/or addiction challenges.
+2. Promoting Employee Economic Stability: Increasing access to financial stability and sustainability with tools and incentives for adults and transition age youth (18-24) re-entering or entering the world of work who have been homeless, convicted of a crime, and/or struggling with mental health and/or addiction challenges.

 REDF’s influence on policy and system change efforts are primary at the county and state level.
 Click here to learn about REDF's five national policy recommendations and here to access REDF's customizable policy briefs for social enterprise who want to create change at a policy level.